jllegras/ngsToolsDev/README.md

-Set of programs/scripts to analyze NGS data for multi-population genetic analysis.
+Set of programs to analyze Next-Generation Sequencing (NGS) data for genetic analysis of multiple populations.

 ### INSTALL

 See INSTALL file on how to link to repository and compile all programs.
-Note that you need GSL library (actually this requirement will be soon removed).

 ### INPUT FILES

-The programs receive in input files produced by software ANGSD.
+All programs receive as input files produced by software ANGSD (http://popgen.dk/wiki/index.php/ANGSD).
+In general these files can contain genotype likelihoods, genotype posterior probabilities, sample allele frequency posterior probabilities or an estimate of the Site Frequency Spectrum (SFS).

 A typical pipeline can be the following.
-Assuming we have genotype likelihoods data for one pop in 'sim1' format (e.g. from nsgSim).
-We assume 40 individuals.
+Assuming we have genotype likelihoods data for one pop in 'sim1' format (e.g. generated from nsgSim) for 40 individuals.
-We assume to use a version of ANGSD 0.505 or higher.
+We assume to use ANGSD version 0.505 or higher.
 Please check ANGSD web site for other accepted genotype likelihood formats.

 First we compute genotype posterior probabilities (.geno) as well as estimates of minor allele frequencies (.maf):
 ``angsd -sim1 pop.glf.gz -nInd 40 -doGeno 32 -doPost 1 -doMaf 2 -out pops.geno -doMajorMinor 1``